Actively Recruiting

 • Not currently pregnant

-• Both partners are willing to participate
+• Both partners are willing to participate in the research

 • Both partners are at least 18 years old

-• Both partners can speak and understand English
+• Both partners are fluent in English

 Not Eligible